 - Provides its users with a strong educational content – each move is explained via real-life demo and written instructions.
 8fit app also produces interesting blog articles, lists down the importance of warm-ups & cools-downs and explains workouts before sessions.
 The red-thread goes through the entire 8fit app;

 - Interactive and easy user-interface.
 With so many tailoring as an option, they still managed to get it simple;

 - Good tracking.
 All activities outside the app count towards that day’s training;

 8fit Review: Cons

-Slightly buggy and slow.
-At moments, 8fit app crashes or the videos take a long time to load.
+- Slightly buggy and slow.
+At moments, the app crashed or videos took too long to load.
 You might end up feeling frustrated;

-The workouts are not really adjustable.
-The breaks in between are too short giving you no time to properly prepare for the next exercise.
-Seems that in order to make the workouts short, they have unnaturally squeezed in the intervals.
-This might be challenging for beginners (in that case try Workout for Women – it’s more beginner-friendly);
+- Because the workouts are short, it gives no time to properly prepare for the next exercise.
+Seems that in order to make the workouts quick, they have unnaturally squeezed in the intervals;

-Also, workout scheduling is inefficient.
+- No push notifications or workout scheduling available.
 You can schedule the next session only after a completed workout.
 This cannot be done a week in advance.
-And considering that something always comes up you might end up forgetting to exercise at all.
+And considering that something always comes up, you might end up forgetting to exercise at all.